Why Am I Always Tired? Modern Fatigue Causes & Solutions

 1. Sedentary Lifestyles

 Sitting for long periods, whether at work or at home, can actually contribute to feelings of tiredness.
 When the body remains inactive for too long, circulation slows, and muscles become stiff, leading to fatigue.
-A lack of physical activity also means that the body isn’t producing enough endorphins, the chemicals responsible for boosting mood and energy levels.
+A lack of physical activity also means that the body isn't producing enough endorphins, the chemicals responsible for boosting mood and energy levels.
+Research shows that serum concentrations of endogenous opioids, particularly beta-endorphin, increase in response to both acute exercise and training programs.
+High-intensity interval training (HIIT) prompts a greater rise in endorphin release in the brain compared to less intense exercise, significantly decreasing mu-opioid receptor binding in frontolimbic regions involved in pain, reward, and emotional processing.
+Studies have found that even 30 minutes of moderate effort daily can improve mood regulation and energy levels over time.

 2. Mental and Emotional Fatigue